-The best things you can do to make your project the best it can be:
+The best things you can do to make your project as good as it can be:

 It’s about the song and the performance.